maelys-mcardle/snowflake/README.md

 [5]: https://en.wikipedia.org/wiki/C11_(C_standard_revision)
 [6]: https://en.wikipedia.org/wiki/GNU_C_Library

-### Print Code
+### Display Code

 Snowflake programs are largely written using digits.
-To see the prettyprinted version of this code, with mnemonics and variable names substituted, use the `--print` or `-p` option:
+To see the pretty-printed version of this code, with mnemonics and variable names substituted, use the `--print` or `-p` option:

 ```